-2.3.2 Higher education institutions and the DS
+Higher education institutions and the DS

-The MAUNIMO report (2012): Mobility: Closing the gap between policy and practice, Outcome report of the project 'Mapping University Mobility of Staff and students' showed that: "Despite many years of promoting the implementation of ECTS, learning agreements and the Diploma Supplement at higher education institutions in Europe, mobility and transparency tools were still not universally familiar."
+The European University' Association (EUA) has been following the development of the European Higher Education Area and the different Bologna tools through the EUA Trends reports (2001 - 2018) and different European projects.
+The MAUNIMO report (2012): Mobility: Closing the gap between policy and practice, Outcome report of the project "Mapping University Mobility of Staff and students" showed that: "Despite many years of promoting the implementation of ECTS, learning agreements and the Diploma Supplement at higher education institutions in Europe, mobility and transparency tools were still not universally familiar."
 The report also found out that: "MAUNIMO coordinators who thought that resources such as the ECTS or Diploma Supplement were widely known and fully accepted were surprised by the results, which often demonstrated that some members of the academic community were not aware of them and perhaps not consistently applying them."